Shingles

 Shingles Complications

 The most common complication is severe pain where the shingles rash was.
 The pain can interfere with you going about your everyday activities.
 This complication is known as post-herpetic neuralgia (PHN) which is defined as persistent chronic neuropathic pain (nerve pain) which persists for more than 90 days from the onset of the rash.
 PHN may be difficult to treat.
 As people get older, they are more likely to develop long term pain as a complication of shingles and the pain is likely to be more severe.
-In fact, PHN, affects 30% of people with shingles over 80 years of age.

-Shingles may also lead to serious complications involving the eye called herpes zoster ophthalmicus (in about 10-20% of shingles patients.[5]
+Shingles may also lead to serious complications involving the eye called herpes zoster ophthalmicus (in about 10-20% of shingles patients).[5]
 Very rarely, shingles can lead to pneumonia, hearing problems, blindness, brain inflammation (encephalitis), or death.

 Shingles Prevention

 Preventing herpes zoster is the best way to avoid post-herpetic neuralgia and other complications.
-There are two zoster vaccines available in Australia Zostavax and Shingrix.

 Shingrix